West-End-MC/wipe-world/README.md

 ------------------------------------
 Number of possible .mca files: 6
-List of files based in a real folder?: No
+List of files based in a real folder?: Yes

 == SELECTION DETAILS ==
 Block coordenates: "-1536 0 -1536 to 1535 511 1535"